Doctor of Philosophy (Ph.D.) Major in Integrated Molecular and Biophysical Chemistry

 CHEM 7305A.
 Physico-Chemical Properties and Metabolism of Xenobiotics.

-This course is designed to introduce students to the concepts of physico-chemical properties of small molecules and how these impact the ability of these molecules to be used as probes in biological systems, focusing on the role that metabolic processes play in limiting or activating chemical probes and the role of chemical probes in investigating these processes.
-Students will explore experimental and computational methods for determining the relevant properties of compounds.
+This course introduces students to the physico‑chemical properties of small molecules and examines how these properties influence their use as chemical probes in biological systems.
+Emphasis is placed on the role of metabolic processes in limiting, activating, or modifying xenobiotics and on the use of chemical probes to investigate these processes.
+Students explore experimental and computational methods for determining relevant physico‑chemical and metabolic properties of biologically active compounds.
+The course integrates concepts from chemistry, physics, and biology to support molecular‑level analysis of xenobiotic behavior in complex biological environments.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Exclude from 3-peat Processing|Topics